 Leave without pay is a temporary non-pay status from regular duties.
 Leave without pay (LWOP) is a short-term leave when the employee has exhausted all other leave.
-Leave without pay must be approved by the supervisor and the request must be on a leave slip.
+Leave without pay must be approved by the supervisor and the request must be submitted within the timekeeping system.